Asset Management for Parks and Recreation

 The Takeaway

-An asset management plan is one of the most effective ways to stay on top of all the essential properties of your parks and recreation agency.
+An asset management plan is one of the most effective ways to manage your parks and recreation agency's essential properties.
 The time and effort spent managing assets will pay off with safer areas, longer-lasting equipment, and fewer maintenance and programming disruptions.
+Asset tracking software can be very helpful for implementing your asset management plan.